Keraloon/French-Translation-DQMT3D/README.md

 If you find problems within the texts, let me know.

-In order to install the patch you need to put every subfolder in "0004000000074600/romfs/data" folder
+In order to install the patch you need to put the data folder in "0004000000074600/romfs" folder